Zagrios/bs-manager/README.md

   </a>
   <h1><b>BSManager</b></h1>
   <p>
-    Download, manage and customize your versions of Beat Saber with a simple click!
+    Download, manage and customize your versions of <a href="https://beatsaber.com/">Beat Saber</a> with a simple click!
   </p>
   <p>
     <a